Vegetative propagation

 Where to find buds for in vitro propagation

-As already mentioned in the introduction, some Phalaenopsis plants produce Keikis on their flower stalks.
+The easiest way to find these buds is to look at how the plants reproduce vegetatively under normal conditions.
+As already mentioned in the introduction, some plants (e.g. Phalaenopsis) form Keikis on their flower shoots.
 This is a sign that there are dormant buds in these places that can be used for propagation.
+Here are some examples.

 The recording of an interesting presentation by Steve Arthur on the subject of "in vitro propagation of Cattleya" is available here.
 From minute 19 the propagation via buds on new shoots of Cattleya is explained!